peutetre/Zanimo/README.md

 # Zanimo.js - Promise based CSS3 transitions

-Allows chaining of transitions in a promise based way.
-It depends on Kris Kowal's [Q.js library](https://github.com/kriskowal/q).
+Allows chaining of transitions in a promise based way using Kris Kowal's [Q.js library](https://github.com/kriskowal/q).

 Zanimo.js is licensed under the terms of the MIT License.